Last Updated: July 6, 2026

 • Activity Exam: Demonstrate your proficiency by tackling the Activity exam, which focuses on the key concepts and practical applications discussed in the MS Project Master Class Book and this Online Applications page.

-Review Determine Acquire Project Team Best Practices (3 minutes)
+Review Best Practices for Activity 10 (3 minutes)

 Best practices in project management, including Microsoft Project, refer to a set of proven techniques, methods, or processes recognized as effective and efficient in achieving project objectives.
 These practices have evolved through the collective experiences of project managers and organizations across various industries.
 They are considered the most reliable and successful approach to managing projects and can be applied in different environments.
 When incorporating Microsoft Project into project management workflows, several specific best practices can further enhance project initiation, planning, execution, closing, and control.